clara-data/nitrate-risk-prediction/README.md

 Logistic Regression performs similarly to or better than the MLP on this dataset, showing that simpler models can be effective for structured environmental data.

 ## Files
-- `notebook.ipynb` — full analysis and modeling workflow
+- `nitrate-risk-modeling.ipynb` — full analysis and modeling workflow
-- `final_report.pdf` — detailed project report
+- `nitrate-risk-report.pdf` — detailed project report
-- `slides.pdf` — presentation slides
+- `nitrate-risk-slides.pdf` — presentation slides

 ## Data Source
 https://open.alberta.ca/opendata/domestic-well-water-quality-in-alberta-routine-chemistry